What Heals Leaky Gut Syndrome?

 4. Nutritional deficiency that may result in vitamin D and A deficiency.

-5. Candida overgrowth may alter microbial balance.
+5. Candida overgrowth may alter the microbial balance.

 Leaky gut syndrome test: